SivaRamana-H-V/tnsdc-genAI/README.md

-# FashionGAN: Generative Adversarial Network for Fashion Images
+# FashionGAN: Generative Adversarial Network for Fashion Images (TNSDC-GEN-AI)

 This project implements a Generative Adversarial Network (GAN) using TensorFlow for generating fashion images based on the Fashion MNIST dataset.
 The GAN consists of a generator and a discriminator trained in an adversarial setup to produce realistic fashion images.